razyousuf/Road-Safety-system/README.md

 The Random Forest model is trained in **Google Colab**.
 To train the model:

-1. Upload the [dataset]([https://openai.com](https://www.kaggle.com/datasets/syedibrahim03/road-accidents-dataset/data)) to your Jupiter Notebook or Google Colab environment .
+1. Upload the [Road Accident Dataset](https://www.kaggle.com/datasets/syedibrahim03/road-accidents-dataset/data) to your Jupiter Notebook or Google Colab environment .
 2. Run the provided notebook to preprocess the data and train the model.
 3. Save the trained model as a `.joblib` and other required artifacts for use in FastAPI.